DonMask/Hybrid-Work-Contracts-in-the-Age-of-AI/README.md

 1. **Upload the Project**:
    - Create a new project in Overleaf.
    - Upload the `main.tex` file (and any additional files referenced in `main.tex`, if applicable) to the Overleaf project.
-   - Ensure all dependencies (e.g., packages specified in `main.tex`) are supported by Overleaf.
-Common packages like `bibentry`, `natbib`, or `biblatex` (used for references) are typically pre-installed.

 2. **Compile the Document**:
    - Open `main.tex` in the Overleaf editor.